1.3. Kennesaw State University’s Administrative Officers & Organization

 University Advancement Division

 The Division of Advancement, headed by the Vice President for University Advancement and Development and the executive director of the KSU foundation, is charged with advancing Kennesaw State University through strategic interface with its key constituencies.
-The division houses the Office of Development, which pursues private monetary and in-kind gift support.
+The division houses the Office of Development and the Office of Alumni Relations and Advancement Communications.

 Office of Development

 The Office of Development is responsible for coordinating and conducting efforts to increase private support to advance the mission and priorities of the university.
 The Development Office staff works directly with the President, the vice presidents, deans, trustees and volunteers to maximize gift support for prioritized annual, major and special initiatives at both the institutional and unit levels.
 Fund-raising activities are carefully orchestrated by the Development Office so as to maximize support from several constituencies, including trustees, friends, alumni, faculty, staff, corporations and foundations.
 Faculty interested in pursuing private gift support must first secure the approval of their respective deans and the clearance of the Development Office.
-Monies raised are directed to the KSU Foundation, the 501c3 organization set up to receive and manage gifts on behalf of the university.
+Monies raised are directed to the KSU Foundation or the Polytechnic Foundation of Kennesaw State University, the 501c3 organizations set up to receive and manage gifts on behalf of the university.
 The website address for the Office of Development is http://www.kennesaw.edu/giving.

-University Relations staff serve as the primary media contacts for the president, administration, faculty and staff; and also shape and disseminate university news for placement in local, regional, national and international media outlets.
-Staff members also serve as writers, editors, designers and photographers for the university’s website homepage, and for several campus publications, including: the university’s award-winning quarterly, KSU Magazine; and the institution’s faculty/staff newsletter, Access.
+Office staff members also serve as the primary media contacts for the President, administration, faculty and staff; and shape and disseminate University news for placement in local, regional, national and international media outlets.
+Staff members also serve as writers, editors, designers and photographers for the University’s website home page, and for several campus publications, including the award-winning quarterly, Kennesaw State University Magazine, and the faculty/staff newsletter, Access.

 The University System of Georgia’s African-American Male Initiative (AAMI)

-The Division of External Affairs also houses and administers the University System of Georgia’s African-American Male Initiative (AAMI).
-A statewide program of the Board of Regents of the University System of Georgia, AAMI is focused on the recruitment, retention and graduation of Black males within the state’s 31 public colleges and universities.
+The Office of Strategic Communications and Marketing houses and administers the University System of Georgia’s African-American Male Initiative (AAMI).
+As a statewide program of the Board of Regents of the University System of Georgia, AAMI is focused on the recruitment, retention and graduation of Black males within the state’s 30 public colleges and universities.
 The nationally recognized program, founded at the Board of Regents in September 2002, moved to Kennesaw State in October 2006.
-The university’s Vice President for External Affairs provides leadership as AAMI’s founding project director, with additional leadership provided by a full-time assistant project director.
+The University’s Vice President for Strategic Communications and Marketing provides leadership as AAMI’s founding project director, with additional leadership provided by a full-time assistant project director.

 Division of Legal Affairs